mamintoosi-cs/pytorch-workshop/README.md

 This is a tutorial to be presented during a [workshop](http://cnf.hsu.ac.ir/esla/fa/page.php?rid=91) at The 11th Seminar on Linear Algebra and its Applications 2022.

+Currrently it is used in Data Minig Course

 # Slides
 [Slides](https://mamintoosi.github.io/slides/topics/DL-HSU/DeepLearning-Workshop-ESLA2022.html)